topofocus/active-orient/README.md

   vertex_2 = Vertex.create  flower: "rose"
   E.create_edge attributes: { :birthday => Date.today }, from: vertex_1, to: vertex_2
 ```
-connects the vertices  with the edge and assigns the attributes to the edge
+connects the vertices and assigns the attributes to the edge

 #### Links

 A record in a database-class is defined by a »rid«.
 Every Model-Object comes with a handy »link«-method.

-In OrientDB this can be used to organize 1:1 and 1:n relationships.
+In OrientDB links are used to realise unidirectional  1:1 and 1:n relationships.

 ActiveOrient autoloads Model-objects.

-If an Object is stored in Cluster 30 and id 2, then "#30:2" fully qualifies this object when stored in a Model-property.
+If an Object is stored in Cluster 30 and id 2, then "#30:2" fully qualifies the REST::Model object.

 ```ruby
   TestLinks = r.create_class 'Test_link_class'